-Japan is a country deep rooted in tradition but one that also lives on the cutting edge of the future and technology.
+Japan is a country deep-rooted in tradition but one that also lives on the cutting edge of the future and technology.
 If you are looking for cheap family vacations in Japan, you have come to the right place.

 Japan is unique in many ways because here tradition and change go hand in hand.

 If you want to have some out-worldly experience, I would insist you plan a family holiday in Japan.
-The spirit of Japan is warm and incredibly welcoming and if you are looking for something different you will surly find it here.
+The spirit of Japan is warm and incredibly welcoming and if you are looking for something different you will surely find it here.

 Japan is my personal favorite.
 Cities such as Tokyo, Kyoto, Hiroshima and the nearby Island called Miyajima make it for an exciting yet cheap family holiday.

 More reasons on why you should take a cheap family vacation to Japan.

 Japanese cuisine is authentic and half of the tourists who visit Japan come here for the cuisine it offers.